 - RSUs generally vest in equal annual installments over two or three years from the date of grant.
 Vested RSUs generally will be settled for the Company's common stock, with the exception of certain awards that will be settled in cash.
-The grant date fair value is equal to the closing stock price on the grant date. - Options vest over three years in equal annual installments from the grant date and terminate 10 years from the date of grant or earlier if the individual's service terminates under certain circumstances.
-The exercise price is equal to the closing price of the Company's common stock on the date of grant.
-The grant date fair value is estimated using the Black-Scholes-Merton option-pricing model.

-- Performance shares are settled at the end of a threeyear performance period with 50 percent of the shares subject to achievement based on a measure of the Company's Adjusted earnings before interest expense, a provision for income taxes and depreciation and amortization ("EBITDA") compound annual growth rate ("CAGR") ("EBITDA CAGR") and the other 50 percent of the shares subject to achievement based on the Company's free cash flow ("FCF") per share CAGR ("FCF CAGR").
-The total number of performance shares that vest related to each performance measure is based on an achievement factor that, in both cases, ranges from a zero to a 200 percent payout.
-The grant date fair value for these awards is equal to the closing stock price on the grant date. - DSUs are issued to our independent directors and are fully vested and non-forfeitable on the grant date.
+The grant date fair value per share is equal to the closing stock price on the grant date. - Options vest over three years in equal annual installments from the grant date and terminate 10 years from the grant date or earlier if the individual's service terminates under certain circumstances.
+The exercise price is equal to the closing stock price on the grant date.
+The grant date fair value per share is estimated using the Black-Scholes-Merton option-pricing model. - Performance shares are settled at the end of a three-year performance period with 50 percent of the awards subject to achievement based on the compound annual growth rate ("CAGR") of the Company's adjusted earnings before interest expense, a provision for income taxes and depreciation and amortization ("Adjusted EBITDA"), referred to as EBITDA CAGR, and the other 50 percent of the awards subject to achievement based on the Company's free cash flow ("FCF") per share CAGR, referred to as FCF CAGR.
+The total number of performance shares that vest related to each performance measure is based on an achievement factor that, in both cases, ranges from a zero percent to 200 percent payout.
+The grant date fair value per share for these awards is equal to the closing stock price on the grant date. - DSUs are issued to our independent directors and are fully vested and non-forfeitable on the grant date.
 DSUs are settled for shares of the Company's common stock, which are deliverable upon the earlier of termination of the individual's service on our board of directors or a change in control.
-The grant date fair value is equal to the closing stock price on the grant date.
+The grant date fair value per share is equal to the closing stock price on the grant date.

 We recognize these share-based payment transactions when services from the employees are received and recognize either a corresponding increase in additional paid-in capital or accounts payable, accrued expenses and other in our consolidated balance sheets, depending on whether the instruments granted satisfy the equity or liability classification criteria.
 The measurement objective for these equity awards is the estimated fair value at the grant date of the equity instruments that we are obligated to issue when employees have rendered the requisite service and satisfied any other conditions necessary to earn the right to benefit from the instruments.
-The compensation expense for an award classified as an equity instrument is recognized ratably over the requisite service period.
-The requisite service period is the period during which an employee is required to provide service in exchange for an award.
+The compensation expense for an award classified as an equity instrument is recognized ratably over the requisite service period, which is the period during which an employee is required to provide service in exchange for an award.
 Liability awards are measured based on the award's fair value and the fair value is remeasured at each reporting date until the date of settlement.
-Compensation expense for each period until settlement is based on the change (or a portion of the change, depending on the percentage of the requisite service that has been rendered at the reporting date) in the fair value of the instrument for each reporting period.
+Compensation expense for each period until settlement is based on the change (or a portion of the change, depending on the percentage of the requisite service that has been rendered at the reporting date) in the fair value of the instrument for each reporting period for such liability awards.
 Compensation expense for awards with performance conditions is recognized over the requisite service period if it is probable that the performance condition will be satisfied.
 If such performance conditions are not considered probable until they occur, no compensation expense for these awards is recognized.